NOAA-OWP/topmodel/params/README.md

 # Software Requirements:
 1) TauDEM (which requires gdal, mpiexec,... see https://github.com/dtarb/TauDEM)
 2) Python is required to generate TWI histogram and the width function per basin.
 Running this model requires python and the libraries listed in the environment file: environment.yml.
-To create an environment in anaconda, open the console and run the
+To install anaconda see https://docs.anaconda.com/.
+To create an environment in anaconda, open the anaconda console and run:

 conda env create --file environment.yml conda activate params